New Jersey Recording Laws: Consent Rules and Penalties

 What Communications Are Covered?

-- Oral communications – In-person conversations where there’s a reasonable expectation of privacy
+- Oral communications cover in-person conversations where there is a reasonable expectation of privacy

-- Electronic communications – Digital communications, texts, emails in transit
+- Electronic communications cover digital communications, texts, and emails in transit

 Recording Phone Calls in New Jersey